 In case the previous place of household registration is a representative agency, the People's Committee at the commune level must notify in writing with a copy of the household registration extract to the Ministry of Foreign Affairs to forward to the representative agency for recording in the household registration book.

 Thus, in your case, you can request to change your child's surname from the father's surname to the mother's surname.
-However, changing your child's surname requires the consent of both the father and mother and also the consent of the child (because he or she is 9 years old).
+However, changing your child's surname requires the consent of both parents and the child's consent (because he or she is 9 years old).
 At the same time, changing your child's surname does not change or terminate the civil rights and obligations established under the old surname.
 The procedure and agency for registering a surname change are as prescribed above.

 Minh Hoa (t/h)